 Many companies don’t realize the time consumption of an ERP implementation process.
 An ERP system is implemented step by step and because it is very standard, it needs to be designed to a particular business, to handle the processes just the way the company needs them.

 Proper Project Management

 Companies who want to implement the ERP system, need to assign their best employees for successful implementation.
-Generally companies appoint external help as well but internal employees are preferred.
+Generally, companies appoint external help as well but internal employees are preferred.

 The entire cost of an ERP implementation is much greater than the initial costs.
-The total cost depends on customization cost.
+The total cost depends on the customization cost.
 Greater the customization, higher will be the final implementation cost.

 Testing of ERP system doesn’t mean whether it’s working smoothly or not, but to be delighted by it’s performance and to see whether it’s up to your needs.
 Insufficient testing of the system can attract costly unplanned updating.